This tasty turkey recipe is a spin on traditional herb flavors. The citrus hints refresh your taste buds!—Susan Voigt, Plymouth, Minnesota

 - With fingers, carefully loosen skin from the turkey breast; rub half of the butter under the skin.
 Sprinkle skin with salt mixture.
 Melt remaining butter; drizzle over turkey.
 Skewer turkey openings; tie drumsticks together.
 Place breast side up on a rack in a roasting pan.

-- Bake at 325° for 3-3/4 to 4 hours or until a meat thermometer reads 180° and 165° for the stuffing, basting occasionally with pan drippings.
+- Bake at 325° for 3-3/4 to 4 hours or until a thermometer reads 180° and 165° for the stuffing, basting occasionally with pan drippings.
 (Cover loosely with foil if turkey browns too quickly.)